 Loan-to-valuation ratio restrictions

-Temporary limits on high loan-to-value ratio (LVR) residential mortgage lending have been in place since October 2013, and were revised in November 2015 and October 2016.
+Temporary limits on high loan-to-value ratio (LVR) residential mortgage lending have been in place since October 2013.
+The restrictions have been revised over time.

-LVR lending restrictions are tighter for loans secured by investment property in response to the growing housing market risks associated with this borrower type.
-Low-deposit (high-LVR) loans in this category are those loans that are more than 60% of the property’s value (40% deposit).
-High-LVR loans can make up no more than 5% of a bank’s total new lending in this category.
+LVR lending restrictions are tighter for investor loans due to the higher risks associated with this type of loan.
+The current policy classifies investor loans as high-LVR if they are more than 70% of the property’s value, and restricts high-LVR lending to no more than 5% of a bank’s total new investor lending.

 This class of loan is for borrowing secured against owner occupied property.
-Low-deposit (high-LVR) loans are defined as those loans that are more than 80% of the property’s value (20% deposit).
-These loans can make up no more than 10% of a bank’s total new lending in this category.
+The current policy classifies owner occupier loans as high-LVR if they are more than 80% of the property’s value, and restricts high-LVR lending to no more than 20% of a bank’s total new owner-occupier lending.

 There are some exemptions relating to borrowing to build a new home, for non-routine repair work (e.g. fixing leaky homes) on existing properties, bridging finance, refinancing of existing loans, shifting loans from one property to another (provided the total value of the loan does not increase) and loans made under the Housing New Zealand Mortgage insurance scheme (including Welcome Home Loans).
-In addition, borrowers with owner occupied and investment property collateral can use the combined collateral exemption to obtain finance up to 60% of the value of the investment properties and 80% on their owner occupied property.
+The construction exemption covers any loan for a residential property purchase under the government’s Kiwibuild programme.
+In addition, borrowers with owner occupied and investment property collateral can use the combined collateral exemption to obtain finance up to 70% of the value of the investment properties and 80% on their owner occupied property.

 Please note: LVR restrictions apply to new high-LVR loans, and not retrospectively to existing loans.
 Existing borrowers are only affected if they want to take out a ‘top up’ loan.
 Banks will still apply their own lending criteria to individual borrowers and may choose to not provide finance in certain circumstances or to provide it only at lower LVRs.